Brandmade: Setting out your Stall

 If you want to be truly unique and stand out from the crowd, you need to think about your stall as a pop up shop that is inviting, beautiful and out of the ordinary.
 Customers are looking for the next big thing and if your stall is different, it will attract the shoppers, and perhaps even the attention of wholesalers.
 Even if you haven’t changed your product since the last market, it helps to change things up with your display – your regulars will still find their favourites, but might also look at things with a new eye.
 If you are selling fashion, add some furniture, a changing room, beautiful mirrors.
 If you have jewellery, find ways to display it to look its best.
 Children’s stalls need to draw in the little ones – have a place they can sit and play while their parents are shopping.
 And if you have food, make well-labelled samples work for you.

-Go online to sites such as Pinterest to get new ideas if you are thinking of starting your market business or overhauling your current offering.
+Have a look at the examples below and go online to sites such as Pinterest to get new ideas if you are thinking of starting your market business or overhauling your current offering.
 See what other stall holders are doing well and design a space to reflect your product.
-Check out the companies manufacturing backdrops and banners – these can be produced cheaply these days and have a big impact.
 Consider the flexibility of units, depending on the size of stall you book at each market and think about having something bespoke made for major impact.
 Draw up a plan of your area and make sure the dimensions of your displays allow for people to move around.
 Set up your stall in your studio to you can check it for practicality and tweak before you arrive at the venue.

 So often, we at Handmade are asked whether we can point shoppers in the direction of “that business that sold that scarf.”
 We want them to remember your name and your brand and the best way to do this is make your branding prominent on your stall.
 Make sure your logo and name are visible and eye catching so they make an impression on the people visiting your stall.
 Repeat it in price signage, on your bags and tags, on postcards to take away and within the fabric of the stall itself so no one can be in any doubt about who you are.